Super Bowl commercials: T-Mobile

 In 2021, T-Mobile submitted three different ads for the Super Bowl, with one of them including Tampa Bay Buccaneers players Tom Brady and Rob Gronkowski.
 In one of the ads, Brady and Gronkowski were in a video chat with Gronkowski encouraging Brady to retire and move to Florida while Brady, who was receiving a call in a "spotty" network, causes him to hear that retiring would make him weak and tells to move to Florida to win another Super Bowl, which he made such decision at the end.

 Although none of the competing networks were mentioned in the ad, T-Mobile confirmed that the ad was banned to protect the rights with the NFL's "official teleco sponsor," potentially Verizon Wireless who was the sponsor of the NFL.
 T-Mobile made additional edits to the commercial, including some changes in dialogue but it was banned as well.
-Neither the NFL nor did CBS commented on the commercials.
+Neither the NFL nor CBS commented on the commercials.
 T-Mobile did air another ad with a similar concept, this time with Gwen Stefani asking out on Adam Levine.

 He Gets Us

 In 2023, evangelical Christian website He Gets Us ran ads during the Super Bowl which depicted Jesus as various modern day archetypes including a cancelled influencer, a refugee, and a struggling worker in black and white.
+A 2024 follow-up featured Christians washing the feet of similar archetypes.
 The organization, He Gets Us, is supported by mostly anonymous benefactors; one of its most prominent supporters is David Green.

 The advertisements were criticized by people on both sides on the political spectrum, with prominent Democratic congresswoman Alexandria Ocasio-Cortez stating that "Jesus would not spend millions of dollars on Super Bowl ads to make fascism look benign".
-On the other side of the political spectrum, Turning Point USA founder Charlie Kirk stated that the advert pandered to liberals and said that it was "one of the worst services to Christianity in the modern era".
+On the other side of the political spectrum, Turning Point USA founder Charlie Kirk said that the advert pandered to liberals and said that it was "one of the worst services to Christianity in the modern era".
+The 2024 advertisement drew similar polarized responses as well as criticism from Christian pastors for taking the foot-washing ritual out of its biblical context.